-Hugh’s sculptures are never what they seem: a Barbour jacket clad in bark, an Adirondack chair painted ablaze, a picnic table with tree branches growing from its surface.
+Hugh Hayden’s sculptures are never what they seem: a Barbour jacket clad in bark, an Adirondack chair painted ablaze, a picnic table with tree branches growing from its surface.
 Although seemingly uncanny or surreal in their presence, they ask questions and reveal truths about race, class and social assimilation in America.

 Designed by Laura Coombs

-Co-published by DeCordova and The MIT Press, 2023
+Co-published by DeCordova and MIT Press, 2023